jq153387/avancevl.github.io/engineering/product_cycle.md

 **Product Person**

-* Don't change the spec
+* Don't change the spec.
-* Don't change the features list
+* Don't change the features list.
+* No context switching after product meeting in the middle of 2 week product cycle.
 * Focus on getting product out the door.

 **Testing**